menchelab/vrprot/README.md

 # our miro board
 https://miro.com/app/board/o9J_lrYlqHM=/

-# the ars electornica repository
+# the ars electronica repository
 https://github.com/menchelab/ArsE_Blender_Python/
 Here you can find a pyhton notebook which we used for converting ascii files with coordinates to rgb (color) and xyz (postions) images for the game engine
 Folder with examples: https://github.com/menchelab/ArsE_Blender_Python/tree/main/ptclouds